4cecoder/gdatatype/docs/linear/heaps.md

 # Heaps

 ## A heap is a data structure that is based on the heap property
+### A heap is a tree with the property that each node is the minimum-valued node in its subtree.

+The minimum element in the tree is the root, at index 0.

+A heap is a common way to implement a priority queue.
+To build a priority queue, implement the Heap interface with the (negative) priority as the ordering for the Less method, so Push adds items while Pop removes the highest-priority item from the queue.
+The Examples include such an implementation; the file example_pq_test.go has the complete source.

+### Go code example
 ```go
 package main
 import("container/heap" "fmt")